zhouguiyun-uestc/Depression-Filling/README.md

 The algorithms described in the manuscript can be run using the following command line:

-fill Input_DEM Output_DEM
+fillDEM Input_DEM Output_DEM

-Example: fill dem.tif. dem_filled.tif
+Example: fillDEM dem.tif. dem_filled.tif

 Use the algorithm proposed in the manuscript to fill the input DEM "dem.tif" and create a filled DEM "dem_filled.tif".

+For check the correctness of our algorithm easily, this program provide a function that can be used to generate synthetic DEM.

+This function can be run using the following command line:

+perlinDEM rows cols dem.tif

+Example: perlinDEM 100 100 dem.tif

 The test data used in the manuscript can be downloaded at http://www.mngeo.state.mn.us.
 You need ArcGIS to convert the DEM into GeoTIFF format.